Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 - But value even in listed companies is more slippery than share price might suggest
 - Ex a company wanting to buy another will often need to pay a premium to make the shareholders sell
 - If a company will be broken up the only value it has is its assets it can sell
-- Companies assessment of value are also their future ability to make profit
+- Companies assessment of value are also their future ability to make generate cash, often expressed as P/E price/earnings ratio.
+- The value is very subjective and also sensitive to the discount factor